rokugo-lang/rokugo/docs/language.md

 ### Interfaces

 The magic of modules comes in with _interfaces_.
-Interfaces allow for specifying what sort of declarations a module must expose to fulfill an API contract.
+Interfaces allow for specifying what sort of items a module must expose to fulfill an API contract.

 An interface value is created with the `interface` keyword: